rkitover/windows-dev-guide/README.md

 gc file-list | cpi -r -dest e:/backup
 ```

-, copies the files and directories listed in my file to a directory
+, copies the files and directories listed in file-list to a
-on a USB stick.
+directory on a USB stick.

 Most commands can accept pipeline input, even ones you wouldn't
 expect to, for example: